ColinSulli/TriviaTime/README.md

 FEATURES:
 1. Start Screen:
     - The user can select a "mode" which will change which sounds/tones are played for each key.
+The user can also change modes while in interactive mode.
     - Once the user presses an alphanumeric key, the interactive mode is initiated.
     -